VarunCode/Application-of-CNN-for-NDVR/README.md

 ## Conclusion and Future Work
 In this project, we implemented a model motivated by vector-based aggregation in a CNN to perform NDVR and observed P-R curves for five different query sets.
 We also implemented several keyframe extractor techniques to serve as input to the aforementioned CNN model.
-Modified Keyframe extractors provide interesting computation opportunities and accuracy vs runtime trade-offs. _All team members had equal contribution towards both project implementation and documentation_.
+Modified Keyframe extractors provide interesting computation opportunities and accuracy vs runtime trade-offs.

 In the future, we are considering three directions as follows: